stathissideris/dali/doc/syntax.md

 makes more sense.
 Because the dali syntax is a superset of hiccup, you can choose to ignore the shortcuts provided and stick with the normal hiccup representation of SVG and everything will still work as normal for most things.
-More advanced features of Dali like layouts, markers etc, assume that you are using Dali's syntax, so it's preferrable to stick to that.
+More advanced features like layouts, markers etc, dali assumes that you are using dali's syntax, so it's preferrable to stick to that to get the most out of dali.

 ## Shapes syntax